koren12122/Netflix-Recommender/README.md

 # Netflix-Recommender

+## About the project
-In 2006 Netflix Lunch a competition with a prize of 1M dollars.
+In 2006 Netflix Lunch a competition with a prize of 1,000,000 $ .
 The mission was to improve Netflix's Recommender system.

 In this project i'll levarage deep learning for building a recommender system with